 Inclusion and Diversity

 “Diversity and inclusion are never ‘done’.
-ICCA continues to focus on how we can do better with diversity and inclusion of all kinds, and to take steps to do so.” - ICCA President, Lucy Reed
+ICCA continues to focus on how we can do better with diversity and inclusion of all kinds, and to take steps to do so.” - Former ICCA President, Lucy Reed

 ICCA's Harassment and Inclusion Policies